Login

 Helpful Report

-What are three words that describe the activities in this kit?
-Exciting, delicious, important
+What are three words that describe the activities in this kit? critical thinking, waste, 'big picture stuff'

 How effective was the resource in fostering critical thinking about food waste issues?